-PHYS 231 Introduction to Cosmology 3.0 SH [GESN] (MNS) The course focuses on the study of the universe as a whole.
+The course focuses on the study of the universe as a whole.
 Topics include general relativity, the expansion of space, the distribution of galaxies, black holes, and the origin and fate of the universe.
-The emphasis is on conceptual understanding; however, math at the level of high school algebra and trigonometry is utilized.
+The emphasis is on conceptual understanding; however, math at the level of

-PHYS 283 Advanced Laboratory 4.0 SH [] (PHYS) Laboratory requirement for physics majors.
+Laboratory requirement for physics majors.
 Experiments in acoustics, optics, electrical measurement, spectroscopy, nuclear physics, and gravitation.
-Emphasis on techniques of measurement.
-Prerequisite: PHYS 203.
+Emphasis on techniques of

+[GESN] (MNS)

+[] (PHYS)
-PHYS301Classical Mechanics3.0 SH[]( MNS )Advanced course in analytic mechanics, including analysis of systems of forces, acceleration, momentum, and energy.
-Emphasis on dynamics, including space and orbital mechanics.
-Full use is made of differential equations and vector analysis wherever appropriate.
-Prerequisite: PHYS 203 and MATH 283; MATH 380 strongly recommended.
-Offered in alternate years.

-PHYS 303 Electricity & Magnetism I 3.0 SH [] (MNS) Advanced course in electricity and magnetism, including electro-statics, magnetic induction, magnetostatics, and electromagnetic waves.
-Basic laws of Gauss, Ampere, Faraday, and Maxwell in their differential form.
-Vector analysis and differential equations are used throughout.
-Emphasis on solving boundary value problems, such as those appropriate to fields at interfaces between two media.
-Prerequisite: PHYS 203 and MATH 283; MATH 355 and MATH 380 strongly recommended.
-Offered in even years.

-PHYS304Electricity & Magnetism II3.0 SH[ ]( MNS )Continuation of PHYS 303.
-Applications in astrophysics and ham radio will be included.
-Offered in even years.
-Prerequisite: PHYS 303.
-PHYS 305 Quantum Mechanics I A first year course in quantum mechanics.
-Topics may potentials, harmonic oscillator, quantized angular perturbation theory, atoms and identical particles.
-Appli statistical mechanics, solid state physics, atomic physics, and nuclear physics.
-Prerequisites: PHYS 203 and MATH momentum, hy cations chosen from molecular physics, nctions, barrier ydrogen atom, m astrophysics, PHYS 306 Quantum Mechanics II Continuation of PHYS 305.
+PHYS 301 Classical Mechanics 3.0 SH Advanced course in analytic mechanics, including analysis of systems of momentum, and energy.
+Emphasis on dynamics, including space and of use is made of differential equations and vector analysis wherever approphry 203 and MATH 283; MATH 380 strongly recommended.
+Offered in rbital mechanics.
+Full ropriate.
+Prerequisite: PHYS 303 Electricity & Magnetism I 3.0 SH Advanced course in electricity and magnetism, including electinduction, magnetostatics, and electromagnetic waves.
+Basic laws Faraday, and Maxwell in their differential form.
+Vector analysis and diffused throughout.
+Emphasis on solving boundary value problems, such to fields at interfaces between two media.
+Prerequisite: PHYS 203 and Math 380 strongly recommended.
+Offered in even years. s of Gauss, Ampere, erential equations are as those appropriate PHYS 304 Electricity & Magnetism II 3.0 SH Continuation of PHYS 303.
+Applications in astrophysics and ham ra Offered in even years.
+Prerequisite: PHYS 303. [] (MNS) dio will be included.
+PHYS 305 Quantum Mechanics I 3.0 SH A first year course in quantum mechanics.
+Topics may include wa potentials, harmonic oscillator, quantized angular momentum perturbation theory, atoms and identical particles.
+Applications chose statistical mechanics, solid state physics, atomic physics, molecular ph and nuclear physics.
+Prerequisites: PHYS 203 and MATH 182. n, hydrogen atom, en from astrophysics, PHYS 306 Quantum Mechanics II 3.0 SH Continuation of PHYS 305.
+Prerequisite: PHYS 305. [] (MNS) [] (PHYS) nany-bodied systems. orn thermodynamics, will develop the basic quantum distribution system based on the Continuation of PHYS 305.
 Prerequisite: PHYS 305.
-3.0 SH [] (MNS) PHYS 307 Statistical Mechanics 3.0 SH [] (PHYS) A study of the application of classical and quantum mechanics to many-bodied systems.
-Explores the relationship between statistical mechanics and modern thermodynamics, fluid mechanics, solid state physics, and plasma physics.
-This course will develop the basic equations and concepts of statistical mechanics.
-Both classical and quantum distribution functions will be used to calculate the macroscopic properties of a system based on the
+PHYS 307 Statistical Mechanics 3.0 SH A study of the application of classical and quantum mechanics to mexplores the relationship between statistical mechanics and mode fluid mechanics, solid state physics, and plasma physics.
+This course equations and concepts of statistical mechanics.
+Both classical and functions will be used to calculate the macroscopic properties of a [] (PHYS) nany-bodied systems. ren thermodynamics, will develop the basic quantum distribution system based on the 203, PHYS 204. [] () mena.
+Star formation Continuation of PHYS 305.
+Prerequisite: PHYS 305.
+PHYS 307 Statistical Mechanics 3.0 SH A study of the application of classical and quantum mechanics to m Explores the relationship between statistical mechanics and mode fluid mechanics, solid state physics, and plasma physics.
+This course equations and concepts of statistical mechanics.
+Both classical and of functions will be used to calculate the macroscopic properties of a detailed behavior of the microsystem.
+Prerequisites: MATH 283, PHYS PHYS 351 Astrophysics 3.0 SH Advanced course applying the laws of physics to astronomical phenonand evolution, formation of planetary systems, large-scale evolution. [] (PHYS) nany-bodied systems. ren thermodynamics, will develop the basic quantum distribution system based on the 203, PHYS 204. [] () mena.
+Star formation , and eventual fate of [] (MNS) cts include numerical g algorithms, chaotic

-PHYS

-351

-Astrophysics

-3.0 SH

-[1]

-PHYS 351 Astrophysics 3.0 SH [] () Advanced course applying the laws of physics to astronomical phenomena.
-Star formation and evolution, formation of planetary systems, large-scale evolution, and eventual fate of the universe will be covered.
-Prerequisites: MATH 283, PHYS 203.

-PHYS 352 Computational Physics 3.0 SH [] (MNS) Application of computer modeling to complex physical systems.
-Subjects include numerical integration, the Monte Carlo method, genetic and simulated annealing algorithms, chaotic systems, fluid flow, and gravitational scattering.
-Of special interest to computer science students.
-Prerequisites: CSCI 171, MATH 283, PHYS 203.

-PHYS 401 Research 1.0 - 6.0 SH [] () Experimental or theoretical research under faculty supervision.
-May receive a star (\) grade, with final grade being assigned upon completion of the project.
-May be offered for variable credit from one to six semester hours.
-May be repeated multiple times, but only six semester hours may be used to fulfill major or minor requirements.

-Political Science

-POLS020Model Illinois GovernmentNo Credit[]()Model Illinois Government is the annual intercollegiate simulation of the Illinois GeneralAssembly, held each winter in the State Capitol.
-Students serve as the various elected officersof the executive and legislative branches of the state government.

-POLS

-021

-Moot Court (Model IL Govt)

-No Credit

-[]

-()

-Teams of students prepare and argue appellate cases before mock state or U.S. Supreme Courts in the annual collegiate judicial simulations at state or national levels. ()
+Moot Court (Model IL Govt) No Credit 021 Teams of students prepare and argue appellate cases before mock state or U.S. Supreme Courts in the annual collegiate judicial simulations at state or national levels.

-POLS052Model United NationsNo Credit[]()Students simulate the actions of the various bodies of the United Nations - the General Assembly, the Security Council, the Economic and Social Council - in annual intercollegiate competition.
+052 Model United Nations No Credit Students simulate the actions of the various bodies of the United Nations - the General Assembly, the Security Council, the Economic and Social Council - in annual intercollegiate competition.